World Languages Overview

 Note: If you are given a permission number to register for the class you will also be given the course code.

-Permission numbers will be sent before Spring 2014 registration starts: November 12th for special session.
+Permission numbers will be sent before Fall 2014 registration starts: June 10th for special session.

 Counting the Classes Towards Your Degree